Alpha-1-Antitrypsin (AAT)

 Notes

-Evaluation of COPD, emphysema and liver disease.
-Alpha 1 antitrypsin levels are reduced in Acute hereditary α1-antitrypsin deficiency as seen in cases of hepatitis and progressive liver cirrhosis in childhood or in adults as severe pulmonary emphysema.
-If the result is below the reference range phenotyping will also be performed, which is referred to North Bristol NHS Trust.
-Patients with ZZ, SZ, SS, MZ or null phenotypes show increased risk of lung (emphysema) or liver disease (cirrhosis).
+- If the result is below the reference range phenotyping will also be performed, which is referred to North Bristol NHS Trust.
+Patients with ZZ, SZ, SS, MZ phenotypes are at risk of lung (emphysema) or liver disease (cirrhosis), although this varies significantly depending on the phenotype.

 Sample Requirements